 Most of the eCommerce stores need a good search.
-And if you have been using Magento for a while, you know how challenging it might be to have a good Magento search without investing additional budget to the 3rd party service providers.
+If you’ve been using Magento for a while, you know how challenging it can be to achieve a good search function without investing an additional budget in third-party service providers.
 Historically, the search was not the strongest part of the Magento platform.
 With Magento 1, we had it with a very simple algorithm that didn’t provide good results most of the time.
 With Magento 2, there’s a new search engine option based on ElasticSearch.
 The last one is much better in terms of search results relevancy and additional features such as synonyms etc. However, without additional tweaks and modifications, it’s still not the best option.

 At Adobe Summit 2021, a new service, Adobe Commerce Live Search was introduced.
 Adobe’s official search solution is aimed at bringing the search to a new level by utilizing AI and other modern technologies.
 If you are a lucky owner of an Adobe Commerce license, you may use this service free of charge by installing the corresponding module from the marketplace Magento Live Search.
 The most interesting fact about this new module is that it represents the new service-based approach that Adobe, most likely, will use as the main idea for the future versions of the platform.
 But let’s get back to this fact later after reviewing the features.